Mesothelioma Claims

 • More complex claims, such as those involving tracing old employers or insurance companies, can take longer, often 12 to 24 months.

-If the affected person is seriously ill, the process can be expedited to secure interim payments quickly, ensuring urgent financial needs are met while the case progresses.
+If the affected person is seriously ill, the process can be expedited to secure interim payments quickly and ensure that urgent financial needs are met while the case progresses.

 Q

-Can I still make a claim if the company responsible for the asbestos exposure no longer exists?
+Can I still claim if my employer no longer exists?

 A